 Drop - Resignation from a class or classes during the add/drop period.
+Dropping from a class may impact a student's financial aid.
+The student is financially responsible for tuition and fees resulting from the administrative withdrawal.

 ECCO - Early College Credit Opportunities (dual enrollment); college courses for students dually enrolled in high school and at TCL.